Interview Cooperation: THERMOS Corporation

 Mr. Hiramatsu: We manufacture stainless steel thermoses and household cooking utensils, but until now we have only provided instruction manuals in Japanese.
 However, with the increase in foreign visitors to Japan and foreign residents, we felt the need for multilingual support and began a full-scale translation project last year.
 We are currently working on producing English and Traditional Chinese versions.

---HS: If there are any challenges you have encountered while working on the project, please let us know.
+--HS: If you have any challenges you have been facing while working on the project, please let us know.

 Mr. Hiramatsu: The issue is that the existing user manual was only in Japanese, which has made it insufficient to meet the needs of diverse customers.
 Due to a lack of translation experience within the company, external professional support was sought.

-Reasons for Choosing Human Science - The Deciding Factors: Three Strengths
+Reasons for Choosing Human Science - The Deciding Factors are Three Strengths

 ①High-quality translation and DTP